-InSight Crime was started in April 2010 by two journalists, Jeremy McDermott and Steven Dudley (meet the InSight Crime team), under the auspices of the Fundacion Ideas para la Paz in Bogota, Colombia, and with funding from the Open Society Foundations.
+InSight Crime was started in April 2010 by two journalists, Jeremy McDermott and Steven Dudley (meet the InSight Crime team), with funding from the Open Society Foundations.
 The mission of the organization was to fill a hole created by falling coverage in Latin America and the Caribbean, as foreign media organizations closed down their bureaus, and national media and local NGOs cut back on field research.

 The main team established itself in Medellin, Colombia, the historic heart of the cocaine industry.
 In August 2010, American University’s Center for Latin American and Latino Studies (CLALS) in Washington DC became a sponsor.
 CLALS set up the project office in Washington, and has provided infrastructure and a place where InSight Crime can interact with the leading academics on this issue.

 InSight Crime launched www.insightcrime.org on December 1, 2010, with profiles on groups, personalities, and security initiatives in Mexico and Colombia.
 Since then we have greatly expanded the number of countries where we provide regular coverage of events and do field research.
 Today, there is hardly a nation in the region where we have not worked.